Organisation Chart – The representation of organisational structures

-Alternative terms for the organigram are for example organisation plan or organogram.
+Alternative terms for the organigram or the organisation chart are for example organisation plan or organogram.

 There are different types of organisation charts that are used in business and project management practice: